swetakumari4637-afk/sigma-demo/README.md

 # sigma-demo
-this is my first repository.
+this is my first repository.I am excited to learn it.